spectrocloud/librarium/content/docs/04-clusters.md

 Overall health is computed based on the following factors:

-* **Heartbeat** - Palette's management agent, which runs inside the cluster, periodically sends a heartbeat to the management console.
+* **Heartbeat** - The Palette management agent, which runs inside the cluster, periodically sends a heartbeat to the management console.
 Missing heartbeats typically indicate of a problem such as a cluster infrastructure going down or lack of network connectivity.
 Failure to detect heartbeat over a while results in an unhealthy status for the cluster.

 * **Node Conditions** - Kubernetes maintains the status for each cluster node in the form of conditions such as DiskPressure, MemoryPressure, or NetworkUnavailable.
 Palette monitors these conditions and reports back to the management console.
 Any node condition indicating a problem with the node, results in an unhealthy status for the cluster.